scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 Python community and serve as a step in the direction of Python becoming a serious open source language for statistics.
-Towards this end, others are working on an R-like formula framework to help users specify and manipulate models, and packages like pandas [pandas]_ (discussed in these proceedings) and larry [larry]_ are providing flexible data structures and routines for data analysis currently lacking in NumPy.
+Towards this end, others are working on an R-like formula framework to help users specify and manipulate models [charlton]_, and packages like pandas [pandas]_ (discussed in these proceedings) and larry [larry]_ are providing flexible data structures and routines for data analysis currently lacking in NumPy.

 Statsmodels: Development and Design